TheCandidStartup/TheCandidStartup.github.io/_drafts/blog-analytics.md

 As might be expected, direct traffic and traffic from LinkedIn fell proportionally with the overall fall in users.
 Twitter was flat, but traffic from Google more than doubled.
 At last, something to be optimistic about.

 There's still a handful of users from GitHub, Teams and Bing.
-However, judging by the number of sessions, you're all regularly returning visitors.
+Judging by the number of sessions, you're all regularly returning visitors.

 ## LinkedIn